jhol/cannelloni/README.md

 If you have only one device connected it will be detected and configured right away.
 There are more options to select the device by bus location or vid:pid.

-Note that if you use Cannelloni (for output) from your own program, and you want to close it by sending it a signal, perhaps you will need to send another (dummy) block of bytes to let it wake from the I/O call and realize it has to finish (the dummy packet will not be sent to USB as quit has been requested).
-For input this doesn't matter.

 ## Program arguments
 ```
 Usage: cannelloni -f <path> [more options]